gabrielrsp/Weather-Info-Viewer/README.md

 <h3 align="center">Weather Info Viewer</h3>

-## 💻 Sobre o projeto
+## 💻 About this project

- Weather Info Viewer é uma aplicação que utiliza a localização atual do usuário e exibe os dados climáticos da região, consumindo a api OpenWeather
+ Weather Info Viewer is an application that uses the user's current location and displays weather data for the region, consuming the OpenWeather api

 ## Demo